prashantsingh8962/KultureHire_DA_Intern/Milestone 5 : SQL Query/SQL Soln.md

-1. Gender distribution of respondents from India:
+1. Gender distribution of respondents from India:/n
 --- SELECT Gender, COUNT(*) AS Count
 FROM Dataset
 WHERE Country = 'India'